miller-luisa/Final-Project-Portfolio/README.md

-# Final-Project-Portfolio - Luisa Miller
+# Final Project Portfolio - Luisa Miller

 ## About Me
 Hi, my name is Luisa Miller.
 I’m currently completing my high school education and just beginning my journey as a programmer.
 This past school year, I had the opportunity to take a Computer Science Principles class, which gave me an exciting introduction to the world of computer programming.